 To stop nerves getting the better of you, here are some tips to secure that coveted job:

 - Be Prepared

 Know the job you are interviewing for, review the job description and understand what you can bring to the role.
-Research the company, their products/services and their competitors.
+Research the company, its products/services and their competitors.
 Go onto their website and use LinkedIn to learn about the person who is interviewing you.

 The more we practice, the more skilled we become.
-Don’t memorize exact answers to likely interview questions, but do have points prepared of what you want to say to a potential employer.
+Don’t memorize exact answers to likely interview questions, but do have points prepared for what you want to say to a potential employer.
 Think about why you want the job and what makes you a great candidate for it.
 If you can, do a mock interview with a friend.
 Nerves tend to make us speak very quickly so try and watch out for that during the mock interview.